 - Burden of proof: This child protection law is also unique because it places the burden of proof on the accused, following ‘guilty until proven innocent’ unlike the IPC (Chapter VII, section 29)

-– Vaishali Jain, Paralegal – POSH at Work
+– Vaishali Jain, Paralegal – Child Safety at Work